josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 That is extraction followed by abandonment.

-⸻
+---

-🧯 Further Rule Against Hostile Targeting Exposure
+## 🧯 Further Rule Against Hostile Targeting Exposure

 The Home Office should also adopt a hostile-targeting rule:

-No identifiable citizen, survivor, witness, activist, critic, community member, or informal public speaker should be used as a sentiment source, behavioural indicator, community proxy, or risk signal in a way that makes them more targetable by foreign states, hostile proxies, extremist actors, or influence operations without protection, consent, safeguards, and routes out of exposure.
+> No identifiable citizen, survivor, witness, activist, critic, community member, or informal public speaker should be used as a sentiment source, behavioural indicator, community proxy, or risk signal in a way that makes them more targetable by foreign states, hostile proxies, extremist actors, or influence operations without protection, consent, safeguards, and routes out of exposure.

 This means the Home Office must assess:

-* whether a person is becoming unusually visible to hostile actors;
+- whether a person is becoming unusually visible to hostile actors,
-* whether state attention has changed their threat profile;
+- whether state attention has changed their threat profile,
-* whether their speech is being treated as a proxy for wider community mood;
+- whether their speech is being treated as a proxy for wider community mood,
-* whether foreign or hostile actors could infer their operational relevance;
+- whether foreign or hostile actors could infer their operational relevance,
-* whether harassment or reputational attacks may be contaminating the sentiment signal;
+- whether harassment or reputational attacks may be contaminating the sentiment signal,
-* whether distress is being caused by exposure rather than underlying risk;
+- whether distress is being caused by exposure rather than underlying risk,
-* whether the person has meaningful protection;
+- whether the person has meaningful protection,
-* whether the institution is benefiting from risk carried by someone outside the institution.
+- whether the institution is benefiting from risk carried by someone outside the institution.

 If the answer is yes, the system must stop treating the person as raw data.

 At minimum, it must reduce exposure, stop extraction, separate contaminated signals from policy conclusions, and provide routes to protection and repair.

-⸻
+---

-🛡️ Rule For Already-Targeted Populations
+## 🛡️ Rule For Already-Targeted Populations

 The Home Office should adopt a specific rule for already-targeted populations:

-Where a person or community may already be regarded as hostile, dissident, disloyal, extremist, separatist, traitorous, foreign-agent aligned, or narratively dangerous by a foreign government or regime-aligned network, the Home Office must not use that person or community as identifiable sentiment data, behavioural signal, or community proxy without a hostile-targeting assessment, protective plan, data-minimisation review, consent or clear lawful basis, and routes to withdrawal and repair.
+> Where a person or community may already be regarded as hostile, dissident, disloyal, extremist, separatist, traitorous, foreign-agent aligned, or narratively dangerous by a foreign government or regime-aligned network, the Home Office must not use that person or community as identifiable sentiment data, behavioural signal, or community proxy without a hostile-targeting assessment, protective plan, data-minimisation review, consent or clear lawful basis, and routes to withdrawal and repair.

 This is not optional sensitivity training.